cncf/tag-security/supply-chain-security/supply-chain-security-paper/sscsp.md

 # Securing Build Pipelines

 When thinking of an industrial factory, we often think of the assembly line itself.
 Similarly, the heart of a software factory is the actual build pipeline.
-Drawing from the first, second, and third party materials already discussed, the build pipeline "assembles" the completed software artefacts that will be made available to downstream software consumers.
+Drawing from the first, second, and third party materials already discussed, the build pipeline "assembles" the completed software artifacts that will be made available to downstream software consumers.

 Securing the build pipelines must be considered as an interconnected system, with defense-in-depth in mind.
 The following primary components should be secured:

 - Build steps: The function or task to be performed at any point in the "assembly line."
-A build step should have a single responsibility which may be, for example, to retrieve sources, compile an artefact, or run tests.
+A build step should have a single responsibility which may be, for example, to retrieve sources, compile an artifact, or run tests.
 - Build workers: The machinery or infrastructure carrying out the task.
 Historically, a single server might have completed all the steps, but in a cloud native environment the build worker is typically a container which has a 1:1 correlation with a particular step.
-- Build tools: Any software dependencies required to generate and ensure the integrity of the final artefact(s).
+- Build tools: Any software dependencies required to generate and ensure the integrity of the final artifact(s).
 - Pipeline orchestrator: The overall build pipeline managing the CI/CD workflow.
 Deploys build steps and workers to complete the stages of that pipeline.

 Additionally, build metadata produced by these components must be signed and recorded externally in order to facilitate out-of-band verification.

 The pipeline is created by joining together a series of hardened build steps.
 Each build step should be implemented through a hardened container image stored within a secured repository, and should be deployed to a hardened orchestration platform such as Kubernetes.
-As an example, the US Air Force's Platform One is an implementation of this concept, which leverages hardened containers from the Platform One centralized artefact repository called "Iron Bank".
+As an example, the US Air Force's Platform One is an implementation of this concept, which leverages hardened containers from the Platform One centralized artifact repository called "Iron Bank".
 This repository contains signed container images hardened according to the DoD Container Hardening Guide[^37].

 By building the pipeline from hardened components, the software factory reduces the likelihood of successful compromise of any build step.
 The pipeline orchestrator controls exactly what each stage is able to perform, implementing the required build step without additional software, reducing the attack surface of each component in the pipeline.
 The entire software factory should be designed such that the compromise of an individual build step (or even multiple build steps) is contained and does not compromise the entire pipeline.
 Out-of-band verification provides defense in depth and mitigates against software factory's root credential loss.

 Guiding principles for securing the build include:

 - Each component in the build, from infrastructure to code, should have a single responsibility.
 This division of labour must support least privilege authorisation.
-- Steps should have clearly defined build stage inputs and outputs (artefacts) to allow greater control over data flow.
+- Steps should have clearly defined build stage inputs and outputs (artifacts) to allow greater control over data flow.
-- Clearly defined output parameters enable signing of data to provide non-repudiation of artefacts and metadata.
+- Clearly defined output parameters enable signing of data to provide non-repudiation of artifacts and metadata.
 - All aspects of the pipeline infrastructure and configuration must be immutable.
 - Pipeline steps themselves should be subject to automated testing to validate the efficacy of the security controls within the pipeline.
 - Pipeline steps should produce a signed SBOM for out-of-band verification of the build process.